wkumari/draft-wkumari-dhc-capport/README.md

    would use this to DNS Tunnel out.
 This would make the CP admin block external recursives).]

+Kumari, et al.            Expires June 5, 2015                  [Page 5]

+Internet-Draft             DHCP Captive-Portal             December 2014

 4. The Captive-Portal RA Option

    [Ed: I'm far from an RA expert.
 I think there are only 8 bits for Type, is it worth burning an option code on this?
-I have also specified that the option length should padded to multiples of 8 byte
+I have also specified that the option length should padded to multiples of 8 byte to better align with the examples I've seen.

-Kumari, et al.            Expires April 4, 2015                 [Page 5]

-Internet-Draft             DHCP Captive-Portal              October 2014

-   to better align with the examples I've seen.
 Is this required / preferred, or is smaller RAs better? ]